jpomfret/jpomfret.github.io/blog/content/post/2024/dbatools-repl-get/index.md

 As we were building in support for replications to dbatools, we started by building these `Get-` commands.
 This gave us a good way of exploring the [Replication Management Objects (RMO)](https://learn.microsoft.com/en-us/sql/relational-databases/replication/concepts/replication-management-objects-concepts?view=sql-server-ver16?wt.mc_id=AZ-MVP-5003655) and understanding how they worked.
 We also wanted to make sure that we could get all the information we needed to be able to build the other commands that would be used to manage replication.

-I'm going to split this post up into three sections - the first will look at the server level commands, the second will look at publications and subscriptions, and then finally we'll look more closely at articles.
+I'm going to split this post up into three sections - the first will look at the server level commands, the second will look at publications and subscriptions, and then, finally, we'll look more closely at articles.
 If you're not familiar with how replication works within SQL Server I'd recommend reviewing the [Microsoft docs](https://learn.microsoft.com/en-us/sql/relational-databases/replication/sql-server-replication?view=sql-server-ver16?wt.mc_id=AZ-MVP-5003655) to familiarise yourself with the basic topologies and the terminology for the pieces and parts involved.

 These posts are more about how to use dbatools to manage replication, rather than how replication works.